Kaylaesmith1/activities-backend-api/README.md

 ![Create Duplicate Interested](images/interested-no-duplicates.png)

-Once logged in, if the user views the details of a single interested post which they created additional Delete functionality becomes available.
+Once logged-in, if the user views the details of a single interested post which they created additional Delete functionality becomes available.
 It is not possible to Edit an interested post.

 ![Delete an Interested Post](images/interested-delete.png)